Meaning

 This is a jukugo word, which usually means on'yomi readings from the kanji, but in this case the second kanji can be read with either the on'yomi or kun'yomi.
 This uses a less common kun'yomi of , so here's a mnemonic to help you:

-If you're renting a house, someone has to give you the keys and let you in and stuff.
+If you live in a rented house, someone has to give you the keys and let you in and stuff.
 You're only renting, after all.
-So when they let you in they'll say, "Here's a shack for yah! (しゃくや) Enjoy!"
+And when they let you in they'll say, "Here's a shack, yah (しゃくや) house renter!
+Enjoy!"

-By the way, in the secondary reading しゃっか, the しゃく goes to しゃっ.
-This reading is only used in contexts like legal documents, though, so しゃくや is likely to be far more useful for most people.
+By the way, in the secondary reading しゃっか, the しゃく changes to しゃっ.
+This reading is mostly used in legal contexts though, so しゃくや is more common.

 Context